This add-on lets you display facets alongside supported WordPress blocks, in classic and block themes.

 Add pagination and sorting

-This add-on supports using Sort facets and Pager facets, including the Load More Pager facet.
+This add-on supports using Sort facets and Pager facets, including the Load More type Pager facet.
+You can add these facets with a Facet block, or by pasting their shortcode in a Shortcode block.

 It does not support Pagination blocks, or pagination that is added by settings in any of the supported blocks themselves (with one exception: the Spectra Post Grid block’s pagination).